-Accumulate packet delivery statistics as described in Section 7.2 to score the outcome.
-Pass if it is statistically significant that the observed number of good packets delivered between losses or ECN marks is larger than the target_run_length.
-Fail if it is statistically significant that the observed interval between losses or ECN marks is smaller than the target_run_length.
+Accumulate packet transfer statistics as described in Section 7.2 to score the outcome.
+Pass if it is statistically significant that the observed number of good packets delivered between losses or ECN CE marks is larger than the target_run_length.
+Fail if it is statistically significant that the observed interval between losses or ECN CE marks is smaller than the target_run_length.